yspark1299/yspark1299/README.md

 <h1>Hi 👋, I'm Yeseo PARK</h1>
 I'm a fresh graduated student majoring in BSc(Hons)Fintech & AI at HK PolyU.
 Living abroad brings me as an open-minded person with adaptability skills.
 I love different ways of problem solving or opinions because new skills enable me to develop my ability further, and having a good analytical and leadership skills.
 I am mightily challenging myself, think positively, and curious person.
 The most impressive quote is, "Nothing seems to be easy, but there are nothings you cannot do."
-Relevent courses: Deep Learning, Big Data Analytics, Machine Learning, Artificial Intelligence, Emerging topics in Fintech, Business Finance, Investment, E-business
+<h2>Relevent courses:</h2> Deep Learning, Big Data Analytics, Machine Learning, Artificial Intelligence, Emerging topics in Fintech, Business Finance, Investment, E-business

 <h3 align="left">Connect with me:</h3>
 <p align="left">